 Replace the battery no later than the battery expiration date specified on the beacon, or after emergency use.
 At each inspection, check the time remaining until replacement is required.
 The battery should be replaced if the beacon has been activated for any use other than the self-test/GPS test.
-Always refer battery replacements and other beacon service to a factory authorized Battery Replacement Center.
+Always refer battery replacements and other beacon service to a factory authorized Battery Replacement Center (ACR part number for the PLB-400/PLB-425 battery replacement kit is 1105).